 These powers are connected through a Monastery known as the Garreg Mach Monastery.
 As a result, the Monastery has a church and officer’s school that trains students from each nation.
 One of the major characters in Fire Emblem Three Houses is Rhea, the current archbishop and supreme leader of the Church of Seiros.

-- Rhea is the current leader of the Church of Seiros and Knights of Seiros, and is a Nabatean Sky Dragon who is approximately 1222 years old.
+Rhea leads the Church of Seiros and Knights of Seiros as a 1200-year-old Nabatean Sky Dragon.

 The player assumes the role of Byleth, an ex-mercenary that takes the job of a professor in the Monastery.
 Therefore, the player is tasked with training students and leading them through a series of battles.

 Rhea also has a small role in the spin-off title Fire Emblem Warriors: Three Hopes.

 Rhea was born on the 11th of the Guardian Moon, and is approximately 1222 years old.
 She is of race Nabatean, i.e she is a Sky Dragon.
 The Nabateans are the descendants of an ancient god, and belonged to the land of Nabatea.
 Rhea is currently the Archbishop of the Church of Seiros and also the leader of the Knights of Seiros.